annab999/dpl-us-city-crimes/README.md

         source: /home/j*********ph/dezoomcamp/project
         target: /sources
   ```
-  I actually missed that single dot in `- .:sources/` while updating paths and actually grepping volume defs! :<
+  I actually missed that single dot in `- .:sources/` while updating paths and actually `grep`-ping volume defs! :<

 - **Resolution**: Update host path in bind mount def for `sources/` (used in initialization of Airflow) to actual Airflow directory.
-Always look closer at volume mappings!
+Look closer at volume mappings!

 ### [Docker] Permissions error during Jupyter startup (in Spark container)
-The error when starting up the spark container, which also runs Jupyter, at least until I finish coding the scripts:
+Error when starting up the Spark container, which also runs Jupyter, at least for dev:
 ```
 Traceback (most recent call last):
   File "/opt/conda/bin/jupyter-notebook", line 11, in <module>